Skip to Content

 Dan Thornberg/Shutterstock

-The overall best time to visit Minnesota falls during the summer months, especially July and August when temperatures are warmest.
+The overall best time to visit Minnesota is in the summer months, especially July and August when temperatures are warmest.

 Locals and visitor travel throughout the state and head north toward the Canadian border for a cooler alternative to the humid summer weather.
 Duluth provides one of the most appealing options for summer travel.